JanisTzou/scrape-flow/README.md

 The library aims to solve common scraping problems which can become challenging when using generally available low-level libraries like HtmlUnit for asynchronous fault-tolerant scraping:

+- static sites scraping - internally using HtmlUnit
+- dynamic sites scraping - internally using Selenium (*implementation in progress*)
 - following links
 - pagination
 - parallelism
 - selective sequential execution of scraping steps
-- throttling based on site responsiveness (to be implemented)
+- throttling based on site responsiveness (*to be implemented*)
 - retrial of failed requests
 - seamless transitioning between static and JS-heavy site scraping
 - publishing of scraped data to client code in the order in which it appeared on the scraped sites
 - utilities for debugging

-For static sites scraping the library internally uses **HtmlUnit** while for dynamic sites **Selenium** is used.

 ## Usage and Sample Code